Tsiri/RHEIA/docs/sphinx/index.rst

 Those spaces are defined in two files, which are elaborated in :ref:`lab:stochasticdesignspace`.
 The guides to perform the deterministic design optimization, robust design optimization and uncertainty quantification are present in :ref:`lab:optimization` and
 :ref:`lab:uncertaintyquantification`, respectively.
-The applied methods and energy system models are described in :ref:`lab:methods` and :ref:`lab:energysystemmodels`, respectively.
-The documentation concludes with the :ref:`lab:APIref` and the details on how to contribute to the framework (:ref:`lab:contribution`).
+The hydrogen-based energy system models are described in :ref:`lab:energysystemmodels`, including the uncertainty characterization of the techno-economic and environmental parameters, a script to evaluate the performance of specific designs and a method to get the climate data and demand data for your location of interest.
+The documentation concludes with brief details on the optimization and uncertainty quantification algorithms (:ref:`lab:methods`), the :ref:`lab:APIref` and the details on how to contribute to the framework (:ref:`lab:contribution`).

 Support